 Paris is a very small city located in the state of Arkansas.
 With a population of 3,443 people and two constituent neighborhoods, Paris is the 89th largest community in Arkansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Paris is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Paris is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Paris is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Paris who work in office and administrative support (14.48%), maintenance occupations (11.66%), and management occupations (11.28%).
+There are especially a lot of people living in Paris who work in office and administrative support (13.25%), management occupations (12.15%), and healthcare (10.55%).